1: Introduction

 - By exposing a

-to the DOM node inside your component, you’re making it harder to change your component’s internals later.
-You will typically expose DOM nodes from reusable low-level components like buttons or text inputs, but you won’t do it for application-level components like an avatar or a comment. useImperativeHandle
+refto the DOM node inside your component, you’re making it harder to change your component’s internals later.
+You will typically expose DOM nodes from reusable low-level components like buttons or text inputs, but you won’t do it for application-level components like an avatar or a comment. useImperativeHandle: Allows us to restrict the functionality exposed byforwardRef.

 3.6 useDebugValue: useMedia